 Life with young children is always unpredictable.
 That’s why Banner Children’s is nearby to help you manage any unforeseen emergency medical needs your family may face.

 Sometimes it’s obvious that your child is having a medical emergency, but other times it’s not so clear.
 If your child is experiencing any of the following, you should bring him or her to the emergency department:

-In an emergency, kids need the right care fast!
-That’s why our pediatric-prepared emergency rooms (ERs) are set up specifically for the needs of children.
+Our pediatric-prepared emergency rooms (ERs) are set up specifically for the needs of children.
 Our doctors, nurses and support staff in our emergency rooms are specially trained in pediatric emergency medicine and can provide the care your child needs when he or she needs it most.

 Our pediatric-prepared ERs include:

 Don’t wait for an emergency to figure out what to do in the event your child gets injured.
 Prepare yourself ahead of time with some tips from our emergency care experts on how to care for common injuries and what you can do to help your child on the way to the emergency room.

 You can give your child children’s antihistamine (Benadryl, etc.) as your child’s pediatrician recommends.

 When Is Emergency Care Needed for an Allergic Reaction?